AKloc/BookNotes/A Seat at the Table.md

 - Executive's job:
 	- Creatively define strategic parameters
 	- Align the organization to them
+	- Boldly implement them.
+	- Observe with feedback cycles and pivot where necessary.
+-

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?